- Preparation time 30 mins

 Chop and weigh out all the fruit into an airtight storage box.
 Pour in the alcohol, stir and seal.
 Stir daily to incorporate the alcohol into the fruit.

 2. When it is time to bake the cake, preheat the oven to 130-140C.
 Grease and double line an 8 inch round or an 8×5 inch rectangle baking tin with baking parchment.
+Mix together the flax seeds and water and set to one side.

 3. Using an electric mixer, whisk together the butter, sugar, treacle and zest until fluffy.
+Add in the flax seed mixture and make mix again.

 5. Tip the dry ingredients into the whisked mixture, along with the ground almonds, milk and lemon juice.
 Stir until well combined.
 Do not over mix.